Template jargon buster

 Crop marks – also called trim marks – are thin lines placed at the corners of the design template that indicate, to the printer, where the finished cover should be trimmed to the finished size of the book on the shelves.
-Here’s an illustrative example using the Non-Fiction category title.
+Here’s an illustrative example.

 See the template to help understand how crop marks are applied to artwork.

 Are there any restrictions to the fonts I can use in my design?

 You can use any font that you wish in your design.

 The normal copyright rules around font usage apply to your work and it’s your sole responsibility to ensure that you have the correct permissions to use them in your design.

 I don’t have the fonts that are specified on the templates, can I use an alternative font that is closely matched?